-Ooey Gooey Butter Cake!
-This sweet treat made from a box cake mix is a classic dessert made popular by Paula Deen but originated in St. Louis – made with just a few ingredients, it’s one of the easiest cake recipes around!
-It tastes so much like the original recipe that you’re going to be over the moon happy!
+Ooey gooey butter cake is a sweet treat made from a box cake mix and is a classic dessert made with just a few ingredients.
+It’s one of the easiest cake recipes around!

 I remember having this cake growing up way before the internet and cake recipes were so huge!
 That was a long time ago and things have changed.
 I still love the original ooey gooey cake but being able to use a dry cake mix really does cut down on the time!